The Student Researchers Festival is an annual festival taking place in April and is celebrating research and student researchers.

-Young Scientists’ Festival includes the final judging round of the National Contest for Young Scientists with poster presentations, the Award Ceremony of the Contest, Elementary School Science Projects and a huge amount of other interesting activities related to young people and science.
+The Student Researchers Festival includes the final judging round of the National Contest for Student Researchers with poster presentations, the Award Ceremony of the Contest, Elementary School Research Projects.
+In addition, the festival includes several workshops, science theaters, seminars and other related activities.
+The event hosts more than 4000 students all over Estonia.

 • Students at upper secondary level and vocational schools, teachers who are involved in research projects at school, class teachers